FC Swift Hesperange: History

 In the 2005–2006 season, Hesperange finished ninth in the National Division.
 The following year, they improved this position to fifth, level on points with fourth-placed Racing FC and sixth-placed CS Grevenmacher.
 During the 2013–2014 season, Hesperange finished 13th and has thus been relegated to the Éierepromotioun.
 They gained promotion back to the top division in the 2019–2020 season where they finished third in their first season back and qualified for play in Europe.

+Financial Crisis

+It was announced at the end of the 2025–26 season that the club would start the 2026–27 National Division with a 12 point deduction: 10 for outstanding tax and payments to players, and 2 for failing to eliminate negative equity.